popily/popily_apidocs/content/pages/overview.md

 popily.chart.getAndRender('#some-element', insightOptions);
 ```

 We say "within reason" because some chart types just wouldn't make sense.
 For example if you want to show your users the relationship between `employees.favorite_color` (a category) and `salaries.amount` (a number), you wouldn't use a scatterplot, because that visualization type is for comparing one list of numbers with another list of numbers.

 Also, every once in awhile someone asks for a chart that seems like a good idea, but would be super confusing in practice.
 Usually these are visualizations that compare more than three dimensions -- like `salaries.amount` grouped by `employees.favorite_color` grouped by `employees.hire_date` grouped by `employees.name`.
-Try to say that as a sentence: "I want to see the average salary for each employee broken down by favorite color grouped monthly."
+Try to say that as a sentence: "I want to see the average salary for each employee name broken down by favorite color and grouped monthly."
+Whoa.
 This is the kind of thing that'd be better as two charts.
 Trust us.

 Our list of visualization types is always growing, and if there's one you *really* want and just can't wait, our [JavaScript charting library](https://github.com/popily/popily-js) is open source -- contributors welcome!
 Currently we produce: